aaronhowellai/machine-learning-projects/README.md

 ##### The Gut Punch
 - When the awards were presented, every contestant except me was awarded £2.5k, with one being awarded £5k instead of me getting a share, as had happened in previous competition years.
   - This is because it was explained to me afterwards that they felt that the other contestants would use the money better for a career in automotive design specifically, whereas they could see that I was heading in a different direction.
-  - The London Lord Mayor said, "You would have won an award in the future, but you presentation was 5 years too advanced"
+  - The London Lord Mayor said, "You would have won an award in the future, but your presentation was 5 years too advanced"
   - Another panellist said, "I don't know what it is you will go on to do, but you're going to do great things"
   - While I had felt like I had missed lectures to travel to London for a kick in the teeth, I took home those 2 quotes that I remember for the rest of my life, along with a burning determination to change my future before it changed around me.